Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 ### Level 3: Dead Calm

 You enter a state of heightened focus when you Rage.
-While your Rage is active, the Frightened, and Charmed conditions on you are suppressed.
+While your Rage is active, the Frightened and Charmed conditions on you are suppressed.
 When your Rage ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.

 ### Level 6: Battle Focus